P-p-H-d/mlib/README.md

 Other headers offering other functionality are:

-* m-bitset.h: header for creating bit set,
+* m-bitset.h: header for creating bit set (or "packed array of bool"),
-* m-string.h: header for creating variable-length string,
+* m-string.h: header for creating dnamic variable-length string,
 * m-core.h: header for meta-programming with the C preprocessor.
 * m-mutex.h: header for providing a very thin layer across multiple implementation of mutex/threads.
 * m-algo.h: header for providing various generic algorithms to the previous containers.